expkg-zone58/pdfbox/readme.md

 * save pdf page range to a new pdf.
 * save image of rendered pdf page.
 * open PDF with password
+* read XMP metadata
+* Page size information
 * support for xs:base64Binary in function inputs and outputs to facilitate database and store usage.

 ### Not supported:
-* creating completely new PDFs
+* creating PDFs with new content
-* Page size information
-* XMP processing
 * Form processing

 ## Documentation